If you’re trying to figure out how to budget with irregular income, we’ve got the solution for you.

 Because it can.
-Once you understand how to tame the variable income beast.
+Once you understand how to tame the irregular income beast.

-Oh, and also, once you accept, love and honor the all-knowing power of the budget.
+Oh, and also, once you accept, love and honor the all-knowing power of living a budget-based life.

-The problem is, someone probably told you that budgets don’t work with variable income, and you believed them.
-Or maybe your own experience has made you quite sure that “variable income” is synonymous with money stress.
+The problem is, someone probably told you that budgets don’t work with irregular income, and you believed them.
+Or maybe your own experience has made you quite sure that “irregular income” is synonymous with money stress.
 You’ve tried to forecast.
 You’ve tried to budget.
 Nothing has worked.

 Let’s get this straight—everyone needs a budget.
-But you–you and your variable income–need one more.
+But you–you and your variable income–need one even more.

 The budget will help you to flatten out the highs and the lows.
 The budget will give you boundaries so you aren’t always guessing.
-The budget allows you to plan for the future, positioning yourself to take calculated risks.
+The budget allows you to save money, plan for the future, and position yourself to take calculated risks.
 The budget will give you the confidence to make better decisions.
 The budget will ensure that you can eat in all the months, not just the good ones.

 If your budget hasn’t worked/isn’t working, it’s probably because: